Threetwosevensixseven/MAMENextPlugins/README.md

 # MAMENextPlugins

+Various plugins for [MAME](https://www.mamedev.org/), an emulator for the [ZX Spectrum Next](https://www.specnext.com/about/)™ and many other machines.

 ## nextfaststart Plugin
 ### Installation
-nextfaststart plugin is a simple helper to minimize boot time on the [ZX Spectrum Next (tbblue)](https://wiki.specnext.dev/MAME:Installing) machine in the [MAME](https://github.com/Threetwosevensixseven/L2TimingTest/raw/main/bin/L2TimingTest.nex) emulator.
+nextfaststart plugin is a simple helper to minimize boot time on the [ZX Spectrum Next (tbblue)](https://wiki.specnext.dev/MAME:Installing) machine in the MAME emulator.

 The plugin does not have any effect on other MAME emulated machines, even if they are Spectrums or contain Z80 XCPUs with `OUT` instructions.